Alta California: Spanish colonization (1769–1821)

 The Portolá expedition was the first European land-entry expedition into the area that is now California.
 The missionaries and soldiers encountered numerous Indigenous peoples of the area, who became the primary subjects of the expanding Jesuit and Franciscan missions that were already established in Baja California and Baja California Sur.
 The expedition first established the Presidio of San Diego at the site of the Kumeyaay village of Kosa'aay, which became the first European settlement in the present state of California.
 At first contact, the villagers provided food and water for the expedition, who were suffering from scurvy and water deprivation.

 The first Alta California mission was founded that same year adjacent to the village Mission San Diego de Alcalá, founded by the Franciscan friar Junípero Serra and Gaspar de Portolá in San Diego in 1769.
 Similar to the site of this mission, subsequent missions and presidios were often founded at the site of Indigenous villages.
 Mission San Gabriel Arcángel was founded at the Tongva village Toviscanga and the Pueblo de Los Ángeles at the village of Yaanga.
 The first settlers of Los Angeles were African and mulatto Catholics, including at least ten of the recently re-discovered Los Pobladores.
 Mission San Juan Capistrano was founded at the Acjachemen village of Acjacheme.
 Mission San Fernando was founded at Achooykomenga.

 As the Spanish and civilian settlers further intruded into Indigenous lands and imposed their practices, ideas of property, and religion onto them backed by the force of soldiers and settlers, Indigenous peoples formed rebellions on Spanish missions and settlements.
 A major rebellion at Mission San Gabriel in 1785 was led by the medicine woman Toypurina.
 Runaways from the missions were common, where abuse, malnourishment, and overworking were common features of daily life.
-Runaways would sometimes find shelter at more distant villages, such as a group of runaways who found refuge at the Vanyume village of Wá’peat, the chief of which refused to give them up.
+Runaways would sometimes find shelter at more distant villages, such as a group of runaways who found refuge at the Vanyume village of Wá'peat, the chief of which refused to give them up.
 Many children died young at the missions.
 One missionary reported that 3 of every 4 children born at Mission San Gabriel died before reaching the age of two.

 The precolonial Indigenous population of California is estimated to have numbered around 340,000 people, who were diverse culturally and linguistically.
-From 1769-1832, at least 87,787 baptisms and 63,789 deaths of Indigenous peoples occurred, demonstrating the immense death rate at the missions in Alta California.
+From 1769 to 1832, at least 87,787 baptisms and 63,789 deaths of Indigenous peoples occurred, demonstrating the immense death rate at the missions in Alta California.
 Conversion to Christianity at the colonial missions was often resisted by Indigenous peoples in Alta California.
 Many missionaries in the province wrote of their frustrations with teaching Indigenous people to internalize Catholic scripture and practice.
 Many Indigenous people learned to navigate religious expectations at the missions with complex social behaviors in order to maintain their cultural and religious practices.